rydmike/flex_color_scheme/README.md

          },
          // We can pass it the index of the active theme.
          schemeIndex: themeIndex,
-         // We can select a new theme and get its index back.
+         // We can select a new theme and get its index back from the HomePage.
          onSchemeChanged: (int index) {
            setState(() {
              themeIndex = index;